-For the EU to reach its air quality, climate, and energy goals, including reaching net-zero emissions a 60% reduction in green-house gas emissions by 2050 as well as noise reduction, will require rethinking the whole mobility system including users 'needs and behaviours, vehicles, fuels, infrastructures as well as transportnew-mobility solutions.
+For the EU to reach its air quality, climate, and energy goals, including reaching net-zero emissions by 2050 as well as noise reduction, will require rethinking the whole mobility system including users' needs and behaviours, vehicles, fuels, infrastructures as well as new mobility solutions.
 It will also require the deployment of low-emission alternative energies and market uptake of zero-emission vehicles/vessels/aircrafts.
-In addition to the harmful-effects of greenhouse gas emissions, transport contributes significantly to poor air quality and noise in Europe with negative consequences for the health of citizens and ecosystems.
-Building on progress with electrification and the use of batteries and fuel cells for cars, buses and light duty vehicles, accompanied by adequate standards, it is essential to accelerate research and innovation solutions for other road applications (long distance coaches, heavy freight vehicles and lorries) and other transport sectors such as aviation, rail, maritime and inland navigation.
+In addition to the effects of greenhouse gas emissions, transport contributes significantly to poor air quality and noise in Europe with negative consequences for the health of citizens -and ecosystems.
+Building on progress with electrification and the use of batteries and fuel cells for cars, buses and light duty vehicles, accompanied by adequate standards, it is essential to accelerate research and innovation low-emission solutions for other road applications (long distance coaches, heavy freight vehicles and lorries) and other transport sectors such as aviation, rail, maritime and inland navigation.
 Transport safety research aims at reducing accident rates, fatalities and casualties in each mode and in the whole transport system by furthering knowledge and awareness and by developing technologies, products services and solutions that reconcile safety, efficiency, user-friendliness and climate change.

-Electrification of all transport modes (e.g. batteries, fuel cells, hybridisation, etc.) including new battery, fuel cell and hybrid technologies for vehicle/vessel/aircraft powertrains and auxiliary systems, fast charging/refuelling, energy harvesting and user-friendly and easily accessible interfaces with the charging/refuelling infrastructure, ensuring interoperability and seamless services provision; development and deployment of competitive, safe, high-performing and sustainable batteries for low and zero-emission vehicles considering all the conditions of using and during the different phases of its life cycle; development and deployment of competitive, safe, high-performing and sustainable batteries for low and zero-emission vehicles;
+Electrification of all transport modes including new battery, fuel cell and hybrid technologies for vehicle/vessel/aircraft powertrains and auxiliary systems, fast charging/refuelling, energy harvesting and user-friendly and easily accessible interfaces with the charging/refuelling infrastructure, ensuring interoperability and seamless services provision; development and deployment of competitive, safe, high-performing and sustainable batteries for low and zero-emission vehicles considering all the conditions of using and during the different phases of its life cycle; development and deployment of competitive, safe, high-performing and sustainable batteries for low and zero-emission vehicles;

-- Use of sustainable new and alternative sustainable fuels, including advanced bio-fuels and new, safe and smart vehicles/vessels/aircraft for existing and future mobility patterns and supporting infrastructure with reduced impact on the environment and public health; technologies and user-based solutions for interoperability and seamless services provision; - Safe, accessible, inclusive and affordable mobility, reducing the harmful whilst enhancing the positive impact of mobility on social cohesion, the environment and human health, including shift to less polluting modes of transport and sharing schemes; Quality of life for the citizens, urban social innovation; significantly reducing reaching nearly zero accidents and injuries in road transport.
+- Use of new and alternative sustainable fuels, including advanced bio-fuels and new, safe and smart vehicles/vessels/aircraft for existing and future mobility patterns and supporting infrastructure with reduced impact on the environment and public health; niche components and systems for environmentally friendly solutions (eg advanced data gathering systems, etc) technologies and user-based solutions for interoperability and seamless services provision; - "Safe, accessible, inclusive and affordable mobility, reducing the harmful whilst enhancing the positive impact of mobility on social cohesion, the environment and human health, including shift to less polluting modes of transport and sharing schemes; Quality of life for the citizens, urban social innovation; reaching nearly zero the interest to reduce or to eliminate accidents and injuries in road transport..." - Climate resilient mobility systems, including infrastructures and logicstics, to assure better connectivity for persons and goods, both on short and long haul distances; - Systemic analysis of new mobility patterns and their impact on transport and citizens.